what is white gold

 Feature White Gold Platinum

-Durability Strong, but rhodium plating wears off Naturally durable, no plating needed
+Durability Strong, but the rhodium plating wears off Naturally durable, no plating needed

 Composition Gold + white metals 95%+ pure platinum